HiroNewf/Network-Plus-Notes/README.md

     - A broader view of what is happening in the logs
     - Uses lots of graphs
 - SNMP
-    - Privdes queries to devices for more information
+    - Provides queries to devices for more information
-    - v3 is the only one that is encypted so use that if your devices support it
+    - v3 is the only one that is encrypted so use that if your devices support it
     - Can be very detailed so access should be limited
 - Graphing with SNMP
     - Uptime, response time, traffic transfers, ect
-    - Many tools can be used to brows or walk the SNMP
+    - Many tools can be used to browse or walk the SNMP

 ## [Performance Metrics](https://www.youtube.com/watch?v=7jBtOw1-3ow&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=68&ab_channel=ProfessorMesser)